capt-meelo/LazyRecon/README.md

 ## Contribute

-If you have any problems or ideas, feel free to create an issue, or pull a request.
+If you have any problem or new idea, feel free to create an issue, or pull a request.

 ## Disclaimer
 All of the tools being used by LazyRecon are developed by others.
-I just put all the pieces together and automate the boring stuff.
+I just put all the pieces together to automate the redundant jobs.

 This tool is written for educational purposes only.
 You are responsible for your own actions.
-If you mess something up or break any laws while using this software, it's your fault, and your fault only.
+If you mess something up or break any law while using this tool, it's your fault, and your fault only.